aiden200/GPT3_Implementation/README.md

 ## Training the Model

+This project focuses on training a decoder only Transformer model to predict characters in a sequence, demonstrating a simple form of language understanding and generation.
+Below are the hyperparameters used in our training setup:

+- **Max Length (`max_length`)**: The maximum sequence length is set to 256.
+This defines how many previous characters the model looks at to predict the next character.
+- **Batch Size (`batch_size`)**: We use a batch size of 64, determining how many sequences are processed together in a single training step.
+- **Learning Rate (`lr`)**: The learning rate for the optimizer is set at 3e-4.
+This value controls the speed at which the model learns.
+- **Device**: Training is performed on a CUDA-enabled GPU if available, otherwise on CPU.
+This is automatically determined by the script.
+- **Epochs (`epochs`)**: The model will train for 5000 epochs.
+Each epoch is a complete pass over the entire training dataset.
+- **Evaluation Interval (`eval_interval`)**: Evaluation on a validation set occurs every 500 epochs to monitor the model's performance.
+- **Embedding Size (`embed_size`)**: The size of the embedding vectors is 384.
+- **Attention Heads (`attention_heads`)**: Our model uses 6 attention heads in the multi-head attention mechanism.
+- **Dropout (`dropout`)**: A dropout rate of 0.2 is used to prevent overfitting by randomly setting a fraction of the input units to 0 during training.

 To train the model, run:
 ```bash
 python train.py
 ```

+## Training Data
+We use a text dataset for training, focusing on character-by-character prediction.
+Our dataset comprises dialogues from a play, where each character's speech acts as a sequence for the model to learn from.
+The model learns to predict each character based on the sequence of characters that precedes it, effectively learning the structure and pattern of the language in the dataset.
+There are around 10k characters.

 ## Credits
-This project was inspired by the work of Andrej Karpathy, particularly his "makemore" series on YouTube.
+This project was inspired by the work of Andrej Karpathy, particularly his ["makemore" series](https://www.youtube.com/watch?v=kCc8FmEb1nY&ab_channel=AndrejKarpathy) on YouTube.
 His teachings on autoregressive language modeling and PyTorch are the best i've seen.

 Additionally, this project owes its inception to the foundational works of [Attention is All You Need](https://arxiv.org/abs/1706.03762) and the development of GPT-2 and GPT-3 by OpenAI.